 At home to prepare for final class: Finish up one or two of the pieces you’ve worked on over the past five weeks.
 Bring copies for each of us to Class Six.

-Reading and sharing your work in class is always optional.
-If you want feedback on your completed story or essay, please provide a stamped,
+If you want written feedback on your completed piece from Vicky, please provide a stamped,

 ***Note: Because of Covid, this class will be held via Zoom.
 You will be sent an e-mail (from BIG

 Arts Zoom administrator) before each class with the Zoom link.
 Vicky will also e-mail each

 participant the reading assignment (usually three short essays from Short Takes: Brief Encounters

 Vicky Lettmann (email@example.com)